valatwork/statistics/README.md

-# Statistics: theory, examples and exercises
+# Statistics, Probability and Machine Learning

 # Table of contents